vohvelikissa/vohvelikissa.github.io/README.md

 whatsoever I am going to take that sentence in the bottom line of that article out of context and from her of all people because she was and is very inspiring.

-- [ ] write a paragraph on what I have done for trans people around me
-- [ ] make a todo list for projects that my trans friends could like
-- [ ] write a paragraph on why I care on each
-- [ ] the same on what I learned

 The future where I want to live has people actually accept each other as they are and agree on the fact that while they may disagree on many if not all things, they